zeek/spicy/doc/programming/parsing.rst

     A unit's context value gets set only when a host application uses it as the top-level starting point for parsing.
-If in the above example `Foo` wasn't the entry point, but used inside another unit further down during the parsing process, it's context would remain unset.
+If in the above example `Foo` wasn't the entry point, but used inside another unit further down during the parsing process, its context would remain unset.

 As an example, the following grammar---mimicking a request/reply-style